 As a private investigator, you may get cases related to investigating the ownership or use of particular websites.
 As such, detectives need to understand the basics of web hosting, where websites are stored.
-So, this article provides an overview of the different types of hosting and a list of the best web hosting providers.
+So, this article provides an overview of the different types of web hosting providers and a list of the best.
 In addition, I’ll provide a brief overview of each of the top companies (currently, there are 13 on the list).
 Also, I’ll share more detailed information on my favorite choice.
 Let’s get started with an overview of web hosting in general.

 Web Hosting: An Overview

-A web hosting service provider is a type of Internet company that allows individuals and businesses to establish a presence on the internet.
-Web hosting companies own and manage a group of servers, also known as a data center. are companies that provide space on a server for use by their clients.
+A web hosting service provider is an internet company that allows individuals and businesses to establish an online presence.
+Web hosting companies own and manage a group of servers, also known as a data center.
 The hosting companies then lease space on those servers for a fee.

 Different Types of Web Hosting

 With a shared plan, your site will share space on a server.
-This means that there will be multiple websites using the servers resources.
+This means that there will be multiple websites using the server’s resources.
 The shared option is very affordable, usually around $5.00 a month.
-This is a great option for new sites and those with limited traffic.
-However, if your website starts to grow and get more traffic, you will quickly outgrow this basic option.
+This is an excellent option for new sites and those with little traffic.
+However, if your website grows and gets more traffic, you will quickly outgrow this basic option.
 While this option is usually cheap, it comes with the most potential headaches.
 In addition, shared plans usually have the worst uptime ratings of any plan.

 Virtual Private Server (VPS)

-A Virtual Private Server, also known as a Virtual Dedicated Server, divides a server’s resources into “virtual servers”.
-From the user’s perspective, they have their own server, but it is still hosted on the same server as other sites.
+A Virtual Private Server, or a Virtual Dedicated Server, divides a server’s resources into separate areas called “virtual servers.”
+From a user’s perspective, you have your server with a VPS plan, but it is still hosted on the same server as other sites.
 These plans offer improved performance over the shared plans and are more expensive.
 Uptime ratings improve considerably with VPS plans.

-With a dedicated plan, you’ll get your own individual, private server.
-You’ll have full control over the server, but you don’t own it.
-This option isn’t necessary for beginners or for most small companies.
-Managing your own server will require that you have the appropriate level of technical skills to configure, install and maintain everything.
-If you aren’t the technical type, and you don’t have a technical staff, I would avoid this option.
+With a dedicated plan, you’ll get your own private server.
+With this subscription model, you’ll have complete control over the server but don’t own it.
+This option isn’t necessary for beginners or most small companies.
+Managing your server will require you to have the appropriate technical skills to configure, install, and maintain everything.
+I would avoid this option if you aren’t the technical type and don’t have a technical staff.
+Since your site is the only one on the server, dedicated options offer the best uptime ratings.
+However, your site may be down more often if you don’t know what you’re doing.

 Free Web Hosting

 Believe it or not, some companies provide entirely free hosting plans.
-In most cases, the company will place ads on your website, which allow them to earn advertising revenue.
+In most cases, the company will place ads on your website, which allows them to earn advertising revenue.
 Sometimes, the number and placement of those ads can be obnoxious or, at the very least, distracting to the visitor.
 I recommend avoiding free services if you are serious about establishing a quality website and professional presence.
-If you decide to go with one, the result is that your company will look cheap and the ads may annoy visitors.
+If you decide to go with one, the result is that your company will look cheap, and the ads may annoy visitors.

-As a small business owner, I am keenly focused on the bottom line.
-I’m always focused on maximizing profits by doing things that increase revenue and reduce expenses.
-As a result, I’m always looking for a deal, or at least a discount.
+I am keenly focused on the bottom line as a small business owner.
+I’m always focused on maximizing profits by increasing revenue and reducing expenses.
+As a result, I’m always looking for a deal or at least a discount.
 When I first started my online business, I set out to find cheap web hosting to host my first website.

 At first, I based my decision mainly on price.
-What I learned was that cheap web hosting is easy to find, but quality web hosting that is also cheap is a much harder to find.
+What I learned was that cheap web hosting is easy to find, but quality web hosting that is also cheap is much harder to find.
 But it is possible.
 Continue reading to learn about the companies that provide a wide array of plans, configuration options, extra services, and high and low prices.
 Ultimately, I learned that the cheapest is not the best if you run a serious business.

 List of the Best Web Hosting Providers